tingslabs/TIMapboxGeocoder/README.md

 Benjamin Digeon, TingsLabs (http://www.tingslabs.com), benjamin@tingslabs.com

+## Credits

+This Objective-C implementation is inspired by the original MapBox Geocoder implementation.

+Check out the original Swift implementation here: https://github.com/mapbox/MapboxGeocoder.swift

 ## License

 TIMapboxGeocoder is available under the MIT license.
 See the LICENSE file for more info.